Computer Lab and Library

 The Computer Lab first opened in the attic of our first office.
 It was a tight, hot space with barely enough room for instructors to walk between chairs looking over the shoulders of students to provide instruction.
 Improvements were made over the years, but due to the location of the Computer Lab, distractions were common and classroom instruction was routinely interrupted.

 Our new Computer Lab in Elimu Hub has a space dedicated to its use, accommodating more computers, and a configuration more conducive to teaching and learning.
-Elimu Hub’s solar powered electrical source also ensures more reliable electricity, avoiding the constant challenges of rolling brownouts and power surges.
-This helps protect the valuable computer equipment and creates a learning environment that signals to the student that they are working with modern technology that will more adequately prepare them for the world ahead.
+Elimu Hub’s solar-powered electrical source also ensures more reliable electricity, avoiding the constant challenges of rolling brownouts and power surges.
+This helps protect valuable computer equipment and creates a learning environment that signals students that they are working with modern technology that will more adequately prepare them for the world ahead.